 (c) Upon filing a properly completed application, the Secretary of State shall certify the applicant as a program participant.
 Applicants shall be certified for four years following the date of filing unless the certification is withdrawn or invalidated before that date.
 The Secretary of State shall by rule establish a renewal procedure.
+A minor program participant, who reaches 18 years of age during his or her enrollment, may renew as an adult following the renewal procedures established by the Secretary of State.

-(d) Upon certification, in any case where there are court orders or court actions identified in paragraph (4) of subdivision (a) and there is no other or superseding court order dictating the specific terms of communication between the parties, the Secretary of State shall, within 10 days, notify the other parent or parents of the address designated by the Secretary of State for the program participant and the designation of the Secretary of State as agent for purposes of service of process.
+(d) Upon certification, the Secretary of State shall, within 10 days, notify the other parent or parents identified pursuant to paragraph (4) of subdivision (a) of the designation of the Secretary of State as agent for purposes of service of process and, unless there is a court order prohibiting contact, the address designated by the Secretary of State for the program participant.
 The notice shall be given by mail, return receipt requested, postage prepaid, to the last known address of the other parent to be notified.
-A copy shall also be sent to that parent's counsel of record.
+A copy shall also be sent to that parent's counsel of record, if provided to the Secretary of State by the applicant.